Damages, agreed sum, specific performance, injunction or termination of contract.

 It is true that the defendant has, by his own breach of contract, put himself in such an unfortunate position.
 But the purpose of the law of contract is not to punish wrongdoing but to satisfy the expectations of the party entitled to performance.
 A remedy which enables him to secure, in money terms, more than the performance due to him is unjust.

 Thus, every breach of contract gives right to injured party to claim either damages or the agreed sum or specific performance or an injunction.
-In some circumstances the innocent party may be entitled to more than one of these remedies: e.g. to an injunction and damages, but not every breach gives to the innocent party the right to terminate the contract.
+Another important remedy, which under certain circumstances is available to innocent side, is termination of contract.
+While sometimes the innocent party may be entitled to more than one of these remedies: e.g. to an injunction and damages, but not every breach gives to the innocent party the right to terminate the contract.
 The rule was stated by Lord Ellenborough CJ in Davidson v Gwynne (1810), 12 East 381, at p 389:

 The principle laid down in Boone v Eyre (1779), 1 H. Bl 273 has been recognised in all the subsequent cases, that unless the non-performance alleged in breach of the contract goes to the whole root and consideration of it, the covenant broken is not to be considered as a condition precedent, but as a distinct covenant, for the breach of which the party injured may be compensated in damages.